JRavi2/Chat-Analyzer/README.md

 ## How to Run

+First install the required dependencies using the command:
+`pip install -r requirements.txt`

-You can run the program with the following command:
+Then you can run the program with the following command:
 `python chat_analyzer <options> <path_to_chatfile>`

 To know about the options run the command: